 I would come to know them as The Hardy Boyz and Lita.
 And after seeing all three athletes perform high-flying stunts and look cool doing it, I was locked in for the rest of night.
 The remainder of the show consisted of intense violence, action, soap opera drama, championship beefs, blood, bra & panties, uncensored curse words, and intriguing characters.
-For an adolescent boy such as myself, THIS WAS WHAT LIFE IS SUPPOSED TO BE ABOUT!
+For an adolescent boy, THIS WAS WHAT LIFE IS SUPPOSED TO BE ABOUT!
 Why was I wasting my time with Nickelodeon when this was on my television screen every week?
-And the cherry on top was finding out that I could witness this on Monday nights as well; Monday Night Raw.
+The cherry on top was finding out that I could witness this on Monday nights as well; Monday Night Raw.

 I was on board with the product heavily throughout my middle school and high school years.
 I was never a “Top Guy” kind of kid, I looked up to the mid-carders; Chris Benoit, Eddie Guerrero, Rey Mysterio, and etc. Every storyline, pay-per-view result, and video game (on the Playstation console), I was up-to-date with.
 However, around my undergraduate years, I started to slack off.
 I don’t know if it was due to my lack of ability to believe in the caricatures anymore or that the direction of the product changed (PG era), but I became disinterested.
-And that lasted until I attended Full Sail University and became a marketing intern for NXT.
+That lasted until I attended Full Sail University and became a marketing intern for NXT.

 Not only did I get to see the events up close, but I got to learn about the pre-production of a live event and the amount of work that goes into it; which gave me a higher level of respect for the brand and temporarily got me back on board.
 For those who have so many critiques online about what the performers do and don’t do, stop talking.
 Those men and women are doing some death-defying stunts for your entertainment—rehearsed or not, it’s dangerous and should be respected.